mcdonc/.nixconfig/videos/nixtheplanet/script.rst

 .. image:: nixtheplanet.png

 You can stop the VM via ``systemctl stop macos-ventura``.
-Note that it will be started on the next reboot or ``nixos-rebuild``.
+Note that it will be started again on the next reboot or ``nixos-rebuild``.
 But you can disable the service in your config if you don't want it running all the time; it will not need to rebuild the image if you reenable it.

+NixThePlanet also allows you to install various ancient Windows versions as well as DOS.